FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/dimensions/adjustmentcategory.md

 Adjustment Category indicates what kind of after-the-fact adjustment the record represents.
 Adjustment Category is commonly used to identify changes like credits and refunds.

-The AdjustmentCategory column MUST be present and MUST NOT be null or empty when ChargeType is "Adjustment".
-AdjustmentCategory MUST be null when ChargeType is not "Adjustment".
-This column is of type String and SHOULD be one of the allowed values or a value of choosing from the vendor.
+- The AdjustmentCategory column MUST be present and MUST NOT be null or empty when ChargeType is "Adjustment".
+- AdjustmentCategory MUST be null when ChargeType is not "Adjustment".
+- This column is of type String and MUST be one of the allowed values.
+- When AdjustmentCategory is "Refund" or "Credit", the charge MUST be negative.
+- When an adjustment applies to a specific item, the corresponding FOCUS columns that identify that item MUST NOT be null and MUST match the applicable item details the adjustment pertains to.

 ## Column ID